davosmith/moodle-assignsubmission_pdf/README.txt

 ==Recent changes==

+* 2013-10-31 - Now able to create new submission from previous submission.
 * 2013-09-29 - Hide 'Download final submission' link when no files submitted.
 * 2013-05-31 - Fix support for team submissions
 * 2013-03-25 - Plugin is disabled if the ghostscipt path is incorrect